Noughts & Crosses (novel series): Crossfire

 The fifth book in the series, Crossfire, was published on 8 August 2019.
 Part of the book picks up months after Double Cross on Callie's birthday, exactly one year after Checkmate; the rest occurs eighteen years later.

 Tobey's guilt over Rebecca's death leads him to believe he no longer deserves Callie Rose, estranging himself from her.
-Sephy and Nathan marry, and she's pregnant with a son, Troy, by Callie Rose's next birthday.
+Sephy and Nathan marry, and she is pregnant with a son, Troy, by Callie Rose's next birthday.
 During the party, Tobey and Callie Rose have a huge argument over his continued secrecy about his involvement in McAuley's death.
 He decides to end his and Callie Rose's relationship for good.

-During the party, Tobey has sex with a woman named Misty, who becomes pregnant and gives birth to Tobey's daughter Libby.
+During the party, Tobey has sex with a woman named Misty, who becomes pregnant and gives birth to Tobey's daughter, Libby.
 He attempts to have a relationship with her for their child's sake, but it falls apart.

 In his resulting depression, Tobey briefly joins Nought Forever, the Liberation Militia's spiritual successor, but soon quits.
 Tobey pursues a career in politics and is aided and bankrolled by Dan, now a powerful gangster.
 He uses his growing fortune to financially support Misty and Libby, but Misty refuses to let him see their daughter and conceals his identity from Libby.
 She gradually spends Libby's entire trust fund, becoming an alcoholic and drug addict, and abuses Libby, who struggles with anxiety and self-harm.